santex/active-memory/README.md

   ☞ [Pictures]

 ```
-  unter active-memory/docs/img
+  active-memory/docs/img
-  are some pictures i made durring using and developing
+  are some pictures i made durring use &  developing
 ```

   ☞ [One liners]